braboj/the-great-wall/docs/analysis.md

   feet in height.
 Once a section reaches 30 feet, its crew is relieved.
 - After the crew is relieved, it can be reallocated to another section of the wall (relocate mode)

-### 4. Construction Mode

-1. **Relocate Mode**: Given number of construction crews that can be reallocated to different sections of the wall after they finish.
-2. **Bound Mode**: The construction crews are bound to the section they started working on.
+## 3. Features

+- REST API to track the construction of the wall
+- Multi-processing to simulate the construction of the wall
+- Logging to track the progress of the construction
+- Configurable wall profiles and work crews

-### 5. Requirements
+## 4. Requirements

 The requirements are divided into three categories based on RFC 2119: